lukachrk/selenium-project/README.md

 ## Usage
-head to testcases/Auth_Test.py and on the line 10, change the path to your chrome driver location!

 for the time being, test cases are written only for authorization only

-open up cmd, type: `python main.py`
+open up cmd, type: `python main.py` to run authentication tests

 <p align="right">(<a href="#readme-top">back to top</a>)</p>